TransFG: A Transformer Architecture for Fine-grained Recognition: Introduction

 \section{Introduction}

-Fine-grained visual classification aims at classifying sub-classes of a given object category, \eg, subcategories of birds \cite{WahCUB_200_2011, van2015building}, cars \cite{KrauseStarkDengFei-Fei_3DRR2013}, aircrafts \cite{maji13fine-grained}.
+Fine-grained visual classification aims at classifying sub-classes of a given object category, e.g., subcategories of birds \cite{WahCUB_200_2011, van2015building}, cars \cite{KrauseStarkDengFei-Fei_3DRR2013}, aircrafts \cite{maji2013fine}.
 It has long been considered as a very challenging task due to the small inter-class variations and large intra-class variations along with the deficiency of annotated data, especially for the long-tailed classes.
-Benefiting from the progress of deep neural networks \cite{NIPS2012_c399862d, simonyan2015deep, he2015deep}, the performance of FGVC obtain a steady progress in recent years.
-To avoid labor-intensive parts annotation, the community currently focuses on weakly-supervised FGVC with only image-level labels.
+Benefiting from the progress of deep neural networks \cite{NIPS2012_c399862d, simonyan2014very, he2016deep}, the performance of FGVC has obtained a steady progress in recent years.
+To avoid labor-intensive part annotation, the community currently focuses on weakly-supervised FGVC with only image-level labels.
 Methods now can be roughly classified into two categories, i.e., localization methods and feature-encoding methods.
-Compared to feature-encoding methods, the localization methods have the advantages that they explicitly capture the subtle differences among different sub-classes which is more interpretable and usually yields better results.
+Compared to feature-encoding methods, the localization methods have the advantage that they explicitly capture the subtle differences among sub-classes which is more interpretable and yields better results.